 Additionally, even though a gas grill is typically more expensive than a charcoal grill, propane is much cheaper than charcoals.
 Cooking with charcoals can be extremely smoky and ashy, so there’s much less cleanup involved when using a gas grill.
 It is much easier to control your flame with a gas grill because you can simply adjust a knob to increase or decrease the severity of your flame, whereas, with a charcoal grill, you’d have to move around the charcoals to accommodate your flame preferences.

 Why Trust The Spruce Eats?

-Camryn Rabideau has written nearly a dozen grill roundups for The Spruce Eats, researching gas grills, charcoal grills, budget grills, portable grills, and more to help you find the best outdoor cooking set up for your home.
+Sara Tane is a private chef and has written nearly a dozen buying guides for The Spruce Eats.
+She has a thorough understanding of what consumers and cooks need to consider before making a new purchase for their culinary adventures.
+After researching gas grills, charcoal grills, budget grills, and portable grills, she can help you find the best outdoor cooking setup for your home.

 Rachel Knecht has been a writer with The Spruce Eats since 2022, and interviewed Mike Lang for this piece.
 Siobhan Wallace is a commerce editor on The Spruce Eats team, and has been covering our grills beat since 2022.